SET AND DRIFT

 site-specific performance for video (with Vasilena Gankovska and Helen Grogan), multi-screen video installation, chipboard subflooring panels, dimensions and duration variable

-at: Galarie IG Bildende Kunst, Vienna, curated by Günther Oberhollenzer and Vasilena Gankovska
+at: Gallerie IG Bildende Kunst, Vienna, curated by Günther Oberhollenzer and Vasilena Gankovska

 site-specific performance for video (with Vasilena Gankovska and Helen Grogan), multi-screen video installation, chipboard subflooring panels, dimensions and duration variable

-at: Galarie IG Bildende Kunst, Vienna, curated by Günther Oberhollenzer and Vasilena Gankovska
+at: Gallerie IG Bildende Kunst, Vienna, curated by Günther Oberhollenzer and Vasilena Gankovska

-This project was developed in close converstion with IG Bildende Kunst board members and IG Bildende Kunst curator Vasilena Gankovska
+This project was developed in close conversation with IG Bildende Kunst board members and IG Bildende Kunst curator Vasilena Gankovska

-The artist acknowledges the direct support of IG Bildende Kunst staff in the developent and presentation of this project, which evolved through embedded enagment with the organisation and an on-site residency.
-Since 1956, IG Bildende Kunst has represents the interests of visual artists in arts policy, social, economic, legal, and other professional matters.
+The artist acknowledges the direct support of IG Bildende Kunst staff in the development and presentation of this project, which evolved through embedded engagement with the organisation and an on-site residency.
+Since 1956, IG Bildende Kunst has represented the interests of visual artists in arts policy, social, economic, legal, and other professional matters.

 This project incorporates the IG Bildende Kunst board meeting table, assembled and disassembled by IG Bildende Kunst curator and board member Vasilena Gankovska, together with the artist.
-At the time of this project, this treslte table was being used on site multiple times a month, to facilitiate informal gatherings of artists, curators, museum directors, gallerists, and other cultural workers in response to escalating far-right policies impacting Austrian culture, society, law and international relations.
+At the time of this project, this trestle table was used on site multiple times a month to facilitate informal gatherings of artists, curators, museum directors, gallerists, and other cultural workers in response to escalating far-right policies impacting Austrian culture, society, law, and international relations.

 This project incorporates the IG Bildende Kunst board meeting table, assembled and disassembled by IG Bildende Kunst curator and board member Vasilena Gankovska, together with the artist.
-At the time of this project, this treslte table was being used on site multiple times a month, to facilitiate informal gatherings of artists, curators, museum directors, gallerists, and other cultural workers in response to escalating far-right policies impacting Austrian culture, society, law and international relations.
+At the time of this project, this trestle table was used on site multiple times a month to facilitate informal gatherings of artists, curators, museum directors, gallerists, and other cultural workers in response to escalating far-right policies impacting Austrian culture, society, law, and international relations.

 Spillover (SCA/KNULP), 2021